 Anyone and everyone is welcome to contribute to The Sciku Project – join us and share the joy!
 If you are interested then send your sciku to: firstname.lastname@example.org

 Unsure how to start writing sciku?
 Click here for tips and advice.

 Please follow these guidelines:

-- Whilst The Sciku Project takes a flexible approach to most haiku rules, please try to stick to the traditional 17 syllables and structure (or stretch out to a tanka if you feel it’s essential – check out the About page for more details).
+- Whilst The Sciku Project takes a flexible approach to most traditional haiku rules, please try to stick to the traditional 17 syllables and structure (or stretch out to a tanka if you feel it’s essential – click here for more details).

-- Include a brief (no more than 100 words) explanation of the science behind your haiku.
-Generally this should be a sentence to describe the background and a sentence to explain the findings.
-What is it and why does it matter.
+- Include a brief explanation of the science behind your sciku.
+Generally this should be describe the background and then explain the findings.
+What is it and why does it matter?

-- Provide links to the original research article to allow readers to find out more for themselves.
+- Please provide a link to the original research article or source to allow readers to find out more for themselves.

 - The Sciku Project cannot pay for your contributions – The Sciku Project is a non-profit website and does not earn any money.

 - Contributing authors retain the copyright for their own work.

 - All submitted haiku should be original to the author.